History of the NSC

 USA Women’s National Soccer Team defeated Canada 1-0 in front of 15,615 fans and a live ESPN television audience.
 The attendance mark was a stadium record for a sports event at the NSC, a mark that still stands.

-U.S. Short Track Speedskating Championship is held at the Schwan Super Rink.
+U.S. Short Track Speedskating Championship is held at the NSC Super Rink (formerly Schwans Super Rink).
 The overall champion is the soon-to-be Olympic superstar Apolo Anton Ohno.

-The Schwan Cup hockey tournament is created to be the biggest and best holiday high school hockey tournament in the U.S. Just five years later, 24 boys and 40 girls teams play at the Schwan Super Rink, Xcel Center and other venues around the Twin Cities.
+The Schwan Cup hockey tournament (Now known as Herb Brooks Holiday Classic) is created to be the biggest and best holiday high school hockey tournament in the U.S. Just five years later, 24 boys and 40 girls teams play at the NSC Super Rink, Xcel Center and other venues around the Twin Cities.
 The event is now the top holiday high school tournament, in any sport, in Minnesota.

 Over 2,000 youth golfers participated in lessons and clinics at the National Youth Golf Center, and the opening of the full 18-hole course was more than a year away!